scaleoutsystems/multimodal-MoE/notes/test_time_eval_across_contexts.md

 - **Road type is the dominant context signal** across all models.
 - **Weather is the most meaningful complementary signal**, especially for multimodal routing.
 - Fusion improves overall performance but **does not eliminate context dependence**, reinforcing the motivation for context-aware MoE routing.
+- The updated LiDAR-only baseline is stronger than the current LiDAR-only-MoE model on **AP@0.50**.
+- The LiDAR-only-MoE model remains close on **AP@0.5m**, which suggests that it preserves coarse localization but currently harms precise 3D box quality.
+- Therefore, the current MoE result should be interpreted as evidence that **adaptive routing is promising but not yet better than the strong LiDAR-only baseline in this configuration**.